 How can I rectify strata renovations from the past to eliminate any future liability? – Anthony, NSW

-Q: 6 years ago there was a leak from my bathroom to the floor below.
-The strata’s plumber said it was due to the bathtub moving and leaking water through the tiles and not due to shower seals…so strata requested I replace the bathtub and retile etc.
+Q: Six years ago, there was a leak from my bathroom to the floor below.
+The strata property’s plumber said it was due to the bathtub moving and leaking water through the tiles and not due to shower seals, so strata requested I replace the bathtub and retile etc.

-I sold the apartment shortly after, I am not sure if any renovation was mentioned in the contract, there were no problems in the meantime but it has just come to my attention that I am supposed to ask permission from owners corp for the above work.
+I sold the apartment shortly after.
+I am not sure if any renovation was mentioned in the contract, and there were no problems.
+In the meantime, it has just come to my attention that I am supposed to ask permission from the owners corporation for the above work.

 How can I rectify this situation to eliminate any future liability?
 It was due to being young and inexperienced and not knowing.